Volos

-Volos (/ˈvɒlɒs/; Βόλος /el/) is a coastal port city in Thessaly situated midway on the Greek mainland, about 330 km north of Athens and 220 km south of Thessaloniki.
+Volos (/ˈvɒlɒs/; Βόλος /el/) is a coastal port city in Thessaly situated midway on the Greek mainland, about 170 km north of Athens and 140 km south of Thessaloniki.
 It is the capital of the Magnesia regional unit of the Thessaly Region.
 Volos is also the only outlet to the sea from Thessaly, the country's largest agricultural region.
 With a population of 85,803 (2021), the city is an important industrial centre, and its port provides a "bridge" between Europe and Asia.

 Volos is the newest of the Greek port cities, with a large proportion of modern buildings erected following catastrophic earthquakes in 1955.
-It includes the municipal units of Volos, Nea Ionia and Iolkos, as well as smaller suburban communities.
+It includes the municipal units of Volos, and Iolkos, as well as smaller suburban communities.
 The economy of the city is based on manufacturing, trade, services and tourism.
 Home to the University of Thessaly, the city also offers facilities for conferences, exhibitions and major sporting, cultural and scientific events.
 Volos participated in the 2004 Olympic Games, and the city has since played host to other athletic events, such as the European Athletic Championships.
 Volos hosted the 7th International Olympiad on Astronomy and Astrophysics from 27 July to 5 August 2013.